raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 Adapting our Python code to work in our search route will be pretty simple, but there are a few constraints:

--	We want to search Google Books for the search query that the client sends, not our test string "treasure island"
+-	We want to search Google Books for the search query that the client sends, not our test string "Treasure Island"
 -	We need to return valid HTML in our route, not a Python dictionary or a Response object.

 Addressing the first issue is simple.
 We'll let the `url` string be the base search URL concatenated with the `search_query` variable.
 Don't forget to import `requests`!